AndreeaMica/Proiect-TM/README.md

        -    Verify that the 'Job title' field from OrangeHRM app is completely visible in Chrome browser
        -    Verify that the 'Job title' field from OrangeHRM app is completely visible in Mozzilla Firefox browser when click on Add button
        -    Verify that the field 'name' is mandatory in Pay Grades section
-       -    Verify that admin user can cancel editing a pay grade name after saving it
+       -    Verify that admin user can cancel editing a pay grade name
        -    Verify that admin user can edit details of a particular currency
        -    Verify that admin user can save a positive value in minimum salary field
        -    Verify that admin user cannot save a negative value in minimum salary field